MicrosoftDocs/power-platform/power-platform/admin/security/security-overview.md

 - **Feature impact:** Each security feature is assigned a score based on its scope and the number of resources impacted by turning the feature on or off.
 As new security features are added, the total possible score may change, which can affect your overall score even if your settings remain the same.
 - **Score calculation formula:** The security score is calculated using the formula: **(your score/total possible score) * 100**.

-For example, if you have a tenant with ten environments (five Managed Environments and five non-Managed Environments), and you have the following features configured:
+For example, if you have a tenant with 10 environments (five Managed Environments and five non-Managed Environments), and you have the following features configured:

-- IP firewall: On in two of ten environments (2 points)
+- IP firewall: On in two of 10 environments (2 points)
-- Tenant isolation: On in ten of ten environments (10 points)
+- Tenant isolation: On in 10 of 10 environments (10 points)
-- Environment security group: On in five of ten environments (5 points)
+- Environment security group: On in five of 10 environments (5 points)

 Your total score would be (2 + 10 + 5 = 17) and the total possible score would be 30.
-Using the formula, your security score would be: (17/30) * 100 = 56.66%
+Your security score would be: (17/30) * 100 = 56.66%

 > [!Important]
 > The security score refreshes every 24 hours and any action taken could take up to 24 hours to reflect the updated score.